Guy Henry (actor): 1980s–1990s

-In 1987, Henry appeared in the episode "Rumpole and the Official Secret" from Season 4 of Rumpole of the Bailey.
+In 1982, Henry appeared as Sherlock Holmes in the TV series Young Sherlock: The Mystery of the Manor House.
+He appeared in the episode "Rumpole and the Official Secret" from Season 4 of Rumpole of the Bailey in 1987.
 In the early 1990s, he played the acerbic, demonic Dr Walpurgis in The Vault of Horror, a BBC Halloween special.
 His make-up was provided by Hellraiser veteran Geoff Portass.
 Henry also introduced a few series of cult horror films in several BBC One Friday night horror seasons (with a name change to "Dr Terror"), with scripted introductions written by horror novelist and film historian Kim Newman.
 He appeared in the 1996 schools series Look and Read: Spywatch, and in ITV's 1996 adaptation of Emma.
 In 1998 he appeared in the medical soap opera Peak Practice, and in two episodes of The Grand.

 2000 onwards

 He appeared in four episodes of the 2001 series of the medical soap Doctors.

 He has also frequently been cast as a conspiratorial and/or Machiavellian civil servant, as in Fields of Gold (2002) and Foyle's War (in a 2003 episode).
 He played the title role in Channel 4's 2004 documentary Who Killed Thomas Becket? (a "promotion" from his role as Tempter in the RSC Murder in the Cathedral, T. S. Eliot's version of the same story); and was a deportment tutor and a shoemaker respectively in the BBC's adaptation of The Young Visiters [sic] (2003) and Sherlock Holmes and the Case of the Silk Stocking (Christmas 2004).
 He played the part of Corporal Ludovic in the C4 presentation of Evelyn Waugh's Sword of Honour trilogy (2001) alongside the then relatively unknown Daniel Craig.

 In 2004 he appeared in Waking the Dead series 3 "Multistorey" as Guy Reynolds.

 In 2005 he appeared in the feature-length ITV drama Colditz and had a recurring role in Extras, which continued into a few episodes of the comedy's second season.
 He also had a small role in the ITV drama, Trial & Retribution IX: The Lovers.
-His main role that year, however, was as Cassius (fictionalised version of Gaius Longinus Cassius) in the last two or three episodes of the first series of HBO/BBC series Rome.
+His main role that year, however, was as a fictionalised version of Gaius Cassius Longinus in the last two or three episodes of the first series of HBO/BBC series Rome.
 He reprised this role in the second series (broadcast 2007) until the character's death at the Battle of Philippi in the episode Philippi.
 His friend Sarah Kennedy (see #Radio) commented that this was a natural progression for one with his "lean and hungry look" (Shakespeare, Julius Caesar, 2.I).